wvw999/agecalc/README.md

   * ALL dependencies.

 2. Specs
-  * Spec : allows user to input date of birth, input 09/30/1925, output 09/30/1925.
+  * Spec : allows user to input date of birth, input 2018, 8, 3, output 2018, 8, 3.
-  * Spec : calculates in seconds the time between the moment the birth data was entered and birth date/time , input ^^ + current time of 09/31/1925, output 86400 seconds.
+  * Spec : calculates in seconds the time between the moment the birth data was entered and birth date/time , input 2017,8,3 , output 31536001 seconds.
-  * Spec : using seconds data calculate mercury years, input 7568640 seconds, output 1 mercury year.
+  * Spec : using seconds data calculate mercury years, input 2017,8,3 , output 4 mercury year.
-  * Spec : using seconds data calculate venus years, input 19552320 seconds, output 1 venus year.
+  * Spec : using seconds data calculate venus years, input 2016,8,3 , output 3 venus year.
-  * Spec : using seconds data calculate mars years, input 59287680 seconds, output 1 mars year.
+  * Spec : using seconds data calculate mars years, input 2008,8,3 , output 5 mars year.
-  * Spec : using seconds data calculate jupiter years, input 374016960 seconds, output 1 jupiter year.
+  * Spec : using seconds data calculate jupiter years, input 2005,8,3 , output 1 jupiter year.
-  * Spec : using seconds data calculate time remaining based on average usa lifespan of 2483144640 seconds, input 2483144639 seconds, output 1 second.
+  * Spec : using seconds data calculate time remaining based on average usa lifespan of 2483144640 seconds, input 2008,8,3 , output 2167611839 second.
-  * Spec : using seconds data if time remaining < 0 then return 'bonus' time amount, input 2483144660 seconds, output 20 seconds.
-  * Spec : using seconds data calculate mercury years time remaining based on average usa lifespan of 2483144640 seconds, input 7568640 seconds, output 328 mercury years.
+  * Spec : using seconds data calculate mercury years time remaining based on average usa lifespan of 2483144640 seconds, input 2008,8,3 , output 286 mercury years.
-  * Spec : using seconds data calculate venus years time remaining based on average usa lifespan of 2483144640 seconds, input 7568640 seconds, output 127 venus years.
+  * Spec : using seconds data calculate venus years time remaining based on average usa lifespan of 2483144640 seconds, input 2008,8,3 seconds, output 110 venus years.
-  * Spec : using seconds data calculate mars years time remaining based on average usa lifespan of 2483144640 seconds, input 7568640 seconds, output 41 mars years.
+  * Spec : using seconds data calculate mars years time remaining based on average usa lifespan of 2483144640 seconds, input 2008,8,3 seconds, output 36 mars years.
-  * Spec : using seconds data calculate jupiter years time remaining based on average usa lifespan of 2483144640 seconds, input 7568640 seconds, output 6 jupiter years.
+  * Spec : using seconds data calculate jupiter years time remaining based on average usa lifespan of 2483144640 seconds, input 2008,8,3 seconds, output 5 jupiter years.
-  * Spec : Return the age Keith Richards will be in dog years on the planet Jupiter in 2073, input 74, output tbd
+  * Spec : Return the age Keith Richards will be in dog years on the planet Jupiter in 2073, input 1943,12,18 , output 70
-  * Spec : Assuming that the average lifespan of a mayfly is 5 minutes, determine how many mayfly lifespans a human user has lived and then compare it the current age (in Earth years) of our sun (4.603 billion years), input .000019, output tbd
+  * Spec : Assuming that the average lifespan of a mayfly is 5 minutes, determine how many mayfly lifespans a human user has lived and then compare it the current age (in Earth years) of our sun (4.603 billion years), input 2008,8,3 , output 458787517

 3. Integration
   * tbd